Trecator-SC Side Effects

 Applies to ethionamide: oral tablet

-Along with its needed effects, ethionamide (the active ingredient contained in Trecator-SC) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ethionamide (the active ingredient contained in Trecator-SC) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ethionamide:Less common
+If any of the following side effects occur while taking ethionamide, check with your doctor immediately:Less common

 - Clumsiness or unsteadiness